PyBioProx/PyBioProx/paper/main.md

 more quantitative co-localization analyses exist ranging in complexity that can provide more systematic and robust quantification ([1](#1)).

-In this paper, we define a set of simple descriptive measurements that quantify the spatial relationship of each object in fluorescent channel X to objects in fluorescent channel Y.
+In this paper, we define a set of simple descriptive measurements termed Perimeter Distance (PD) measurements that quantify the relative spatial proximity of each object in fluorescent channel X to objects in fluorescent channel Y. We refer to these pixel-pixel distances as perimeter distance (PD) measurements.
+This approach can be used to measure how the spatial proximity of fluorescently labelled biomarkers changes according to experimental conditions.
+For example, one could use this approach to investigate whether the relative proximity of proteins or organelles (e.g. the proximity of mitochondria to the endoplasmic reticulum) changes when the cell is exposed to a particular treatment.
+In this paper, we use this approach to quantify how the spatial proximity of intracellular _Staphylococcus aureus_ relative to the lysosomal-associated membrane protein 1 (LAMP-1) changes over time.

 Perimeter Distance (PD) measurements are defined in _Fig 1_ and detailed extensively in the methods section.
 In brief, objects in one fluorescent channel are detected and the perimeter pixels around the object determined.
 The distance of each pixel in an object's perimeter to the nearest detected object~~positive fluorescent signal~~ in the second channel is then calculated.

-**Josh:^ I CHOSE THE PHRASE 'POSITIVE FLUORESCENT SIGNAL' BECAUSE WE GENERATE OUR DISTANCE MAP FROM A BINARY MASK OF CHANNEL Y, AS WE HAVEN'T PERFORMED OBJECT DETECTION ON CHANNEL Y, IS IT ACCURATE FOR US TO SAY THAT WE ARE MEASURING THE DISTANCE BETWEEN TWO OBJECTS?**

-We refer to these pixel-pixel distances as perimeter distance (PD) measurements.
 The units of PD measurements may be pixels/voxels or in real-world units (e.g. µm/nm) if pixel/voxel dimensions are known.
 Depending on the number of perimeter pixels, each object may have thousands of PD measurements.
 We show that